lelutin/puppet-fail2ban/README.md

  * `bantime` Override default duration of a ban for an IP.
  * `ignoreip` Override default IP(s) to ignore (e.g. don't ban these IPs).
    Multiple values should be placed in an array.
- * `order` Optional numerical position.
-This lets you order jails as you see fit.
-This parameter should only used on Debian wheezy.
  * `backend` Override default log file following method.

-To remove a jail, simply remove the resource for it from your manifests: puppetlabs-concat will automatically remove all fragments that are not managed with a concat::fragment resource (which the fail2ban::jail define uses).

 ### Predefined jails ###